Fourqui/tv/README.md

 Here you will find free tv channel logos from around the world in good quality and suitable for dark backgrounds.

 Ipmortant note: I have over 500 logos for US Local channels from all around the US(ABC,NBC,FOX,CBS, and more) Major cities and hillbilly places.
-Just give me a week or two to upload all them here as I need to filter some ut and redo.
-Of the 500 collected, I've recreated about 20-30(that does not include when I have to flip black/white colors) so allot of work ahead.
-And again, my logos only work on dark background!
-There are plenty of weirdos doing logos for white background.
+Just give me a week or two to upload all them here as I need to filter some out and redraw.
+Of the 500 collected, I've recreated about 40-50(that does not include when I have to flip black/white colors) so allot of work ahead.
+And again, most of my logos only work on dark background!
+There are plenty of ~~weirdos~~ awesome people doing logos for white background, but a BIG majority of TV programs and guides have dark interface.
 Thank you.

 ## About the project